Electrical failure causes sewage leak - councils investigating

 CHB District Council has said the nature of the control system failure meant that back-up systems which are in place were also compromised and that alarm systems weren't operational.

-A spokesperon for the council has said "the loss of the main pumping plant caused an overflow into the Pah Flat Drain for a period in the late afternoon yesterday.
+A spokesperson for the council has said "the loss of the main pumping plant caused an overflow into the Pah Flat Drain for a period in the late afternoon yesterday.

 Water samples have been taken and sent for analysis from the Tukituki River, with results expected in the next few days.